SAP-archive/helm-broker/docs/releasing.md

 Follow these steps to create a new `helm-broker` release 0.6.0:

-1. Checkout the master branch with the latest changes:
+1. Change images tag in the `charts/helm-broker/values.yaml` to 0.6.0:

     ```
-    git checkout master
-    git pull
+    make VERSION=0.6.0 cut-release
     ```
+Above command do the following things:
+  - stash your changes
+  - checkout on master
+  - pull the latest master
+  - change the images tag in the `charts/helm-broker/values.yaml` to 0.6.0

-2. Create a release branch with the proper release version:
+  - creates a commit with the changes

+2. Push the release:

     ```
-    git checkout -b 0.6.0
-    ```

-3. Change images tag in the `charts/helm-broker/values.yaml` to 0.6.0.

-4. Add your changes and push it:

-    ```
-    git add charts/helm-broker/values.yaml
-    git commit -m "Bump release images"
     git push {remote} 0.6.0
     ```